Web Application Automated Testing With Testsigma

 Let us try automating the 4 steps using Testsigma now.

-You may also start by creating a new Project, application and version and manage them easily.
-Refer this .
+You may also start by creating a new Project, Application and Version and manage them easily as discussed below.

 Choose Automated since we are going to create an automated Test Case.